- The average cost of car insurance in Alaska is $2,167 a year or $181 per month, based on our data analysis.

 State minimum car insurance in Alaska

-The state minimum car insurance cost in Alaska is $398 a year.
-However, this basic coverage only offers limited protection.
-Alaska drivers can choose to add more coverage, such as comprehensive and collision insurance, raise their liability limits and include personal injury protection or other insurance coverage, for better protection.
+The state minimum coverage in Alaska costs $681 a year but doesn’t provide much protection for drivers.
+Alaska drivers may purchase additional coverage, such as comprehensive and collision insurance, increase their liability limits and add personal injury coverage or other endorsements for extra protection.

 Liability-only car insurance in Alaska